sentry-extensions/cyclops/README.md

       --verbose, -v         Log level: v=warning, vv=info, vvv=debug.
       --debug, -d           Indicates whether to run tornado in debug mode.

-The arguments are pretty explanatory.
+The arguments are self-explanatory.
 The key argument is the configuration file.

 Configuration
 =============

-The configuration file is where you tell Cyclops how to behave, how to store data, how to connect to [sentry](http://getsentry.com), etc.
+The configuration file is where you tell Cyclops how to behave, how to store data, how to connect to sentry, etc.

     ################################### General ####################################